-- Completion of required and elective courses in the Law, Public Safety, and Security Pathway with an overall 3.0 GPA - Minimum overall 2.5 GPA in all high school courses - Participation in the Police Explorer Program with the Pelham Police Department or other approved extended learning opportunity
+- Completion of required and elective courses in the Law, Public Safety, and Security Pathway with an overall 3.0 GPA - Minimum overall 2.5 GPA in all high school courses

 Science, Technology, Engineering, and Math (STEM) Pathways

 The STEM Pathways are designed to engage students in wide-ranging careers in science, technology, engineering, and math.
 Most STEM occupations require study beyond high school leading to a certificate, associate, or bachelor degree.